FastSense/edge_ai_demo/README.md

 # Installation

 ## Check your edge AI devices

-For this demo, 5 devices are used:
-  * two Myriad X devices;
-  * three Coral devices.

 The presence of myriads in the system can be checked using the command:
 ```